jo2lxq/wafl/WAFL-ViT/README.md

 | 7 | 6 | 10 | 2 | 6 | 9 | 4 | 7 | 84 | 6 | 11 | 145 |
 | 8 | 5 | 5 | 7 | 6 | 6 | 6 | 7 | 8 | 59 | 16 | 125 |
 | 9 | 13 | 10 | 5 | 6 | 11 | 9 | 9 | 10 | 10 | 98 | 181 |

+You can access our dataset from [this link](https://drive.google.com/file/d/1GKbMyfAkvCVT1a6g2KyvkC3MYxf5VPrZ/view).

 ## Concept of this folder